Farama-Foundation/Miniworld/docs/environments.md

 In this environment, there is a T-junction.
 The agent has to get to the junction point, and turn either left or right to reach a red box, which is randomly placed at one end or the other.
+The environment comes in three variants.
+In the default variant, the red box is randomly placed in the left or right arm of the maze in each episode.
+In the `MiniWorld-TMazeLeft-v0` variant, the box is always in the left arm, and in the `MiniWorld-TMazeRight-v0` variant, the box is always in the right arm.
+This can be used to experiment with transfer learning.

 # FourRooms